Vatuu/discord-rpc/README.md

 ## Joining and Spectating
 The method ``DiscordRPC.discordRespond(String userId, DiscordReply reply);`` handles the reply on a JoinRequest by a player.
 When a player requests to join a game, the ``JoinRequestCallback`` is called, which should be used to process the request.
-That request contains the Username, UserID and the avatar of that user transformed into a SHA-1 hash.
+That request contains the Username, UserID and the avatar of that user transformed into a SHA-1 hash.<br>
+But when a player requests to spectate a game, the ``SpectateGameCallback`` is called for the client that will spectate, which should be used to spectate someone elses game.
+That request contains the spectateSecret.

 ***Important Note:*** **To let a application use the Join and Spectate Feature, the application has to be greenlit by the Discord Developers.
+Also, for it to work you need the partyId and joinSecret (for Joining) and/or the spectateSecret (for Spectating) to be set .
-Otherwise, only certain users added to the Application will be able to use these features.**
+Otherwise, if you are not greenlit only certain users added to the Application will be able to use these features.**

 For further information regarding joining, spectating and getting greenlit, please visit [THIS PAGE](https://discordapp.com/developers/docs/rich-presence/how-to#joining "Discord Developer Docs").

-~~ *More will be added soon* ~~

 ## The Example Application
 Contained in this repository is a .JAR file called ``RPCTest.jar``.
 This simple command line application can be used to test the Rich Presence